Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 Repeat it 5 times, one for each file.

 .. note::
-    - The process is suppose to be quick (<5 sec.).
+    - The process is supposed to be quick (<5 sec.).
 In case of out of time, try to restart the Geoserver (see Step 2).
     - Orange blocks are mandatory
     - Beige blocks are optional
     - Blocks get solid border when they are ready to run